-Most of us will have a cold this autumn or winter and some of us will have flu.
+Most of us will have a cold this autumn or winter, and some of us will have the flu.
 Here's how to look after yourself if these viruses affect you.

 These viruses can be spread through droplets that are coughed and sneezed out by an infected person.
-The viruses can also be transferred on a person's fingers.
-For example, if you have a cold and you touch your nose or eyes and then touch someone else, you may pass the virus on to them.
+The viruses can also be transferred via a person's fingers or surfaces, such as door handles, if there are infected droplets on them.

 The main symptoms of winter cold and flu bugs are: